You Items were added to your Basket

 The first dimension is always the longest opening dimension.
 The second dimension is the shortest opening dimension.
-The third dimension is the height (sometimes referred to as the "depth").
+The third dimension is the height (sometimes referred to as the 'depth').

 Remember to leave space for any extra padding you wish to use to protect your product.
-For example, if you are using bubble wrap to cushion the item then you should add at least 5mm to each dimension.
+For example, if you are using bubble wrap to cushion the item, then you should add at least 5mm to each dimension.

-Corrugated cardboard consists of a corrugated sheet (the "fluting") that is glued to a flat sheet of paper (the "liner").
+Corrugated cardboard consists of a corrugated sheet (the 'fluting') that is glued to a flat sheet of paper (the 'liner').

 Cardboard boxes are made from corrugated board that has a liner on both the inside and outside of the fluting.
 The strength depends on the combination of the size of the fluting and weight of the paper.

 A single sheet of fluting that is sandwiched between two sheets of paper is referred to as single wall cardboard.
-By adding a second sheet of fluting you get double wall cardboard which offers extra strength (suitable for heavier items, more resistant to crushing when stacked, better puncture resistance).
+By adding a second sheet of fluting you get double wall cardboard, which offers extra strength (suitable for heavier items, more resistant to crushing when stacked, better puncture resistance).

 You can get cardboard in a variety of sizes of fluting, and each has its own benefits.
-Smaller the fluting means the cardboard will have more rigidity, whereas larger fluting offers better cushioning to your goods.
+Smaller fluting means the cardboard will have more rigidity, whereas a larger fluting offers better cushioning to your goods.
 Double wall cardboard is commonly made from 2 different sizes of fluting, so you get the benefits of both types.

-If the fluting only has a liner on one side (leaving the other side as bare cardboard fluting) then it is referred to as single face board.
+If the fluting only has a liner on one side (leaving the other side as bare cardboard fluting), then it is referred to as single face board.
 It does not have the same strength or durability as other types of cardboard, but it is cheap to produce and is commonly used for padding and protection.

 Cardboard boxes can be made from two different types of paper.
 Kraft paper is manufactured from softwood trees.
-Thanks to these "virgin" fibres it is both strong and easy to print on.
+Thanks to these 'virgin' fibres, it is both strong and easy to print on.
 This means it is commonly used for the outside liner paper of cardboard boxes.

 Test paper is made using recycled paper.
 This means it is cheaper to manufacture but it gives the paper a mottled effect.
-It is commonly used to for the inner liner of cardboard boxes.
+It is commonly used for the inner liner of cardboard boxes.

 Many of our boxes have a multiscore feature, giving you the option to vary the depth of the box to a pre-scored dimension.
-As well as functioning like a standard cardboard box, they also have an extra crease on the inside of the box.
+As well as functioning as a standard cardboard box, they also have an extra crease on the inside of the box.

-Simply cut the existing slots (between the flaps), fold along the pre-scored crease, and you create a shallower depth carton.
+Simply cut the existing slots (between the flaps), fold along the pre-scored crease and you create a shallower depth carton.

 Some boxes have more than one multiscore depth, offering you a wide variety of box heights whilst only having to keep a single size of box in your warehouse.